Gregjarvez/redis-go/README.md

     - `COMMAND` for documentation purposes.
       - `DOCS`- Server documentation.
 Currently just returns Welcome
     - `WAIT` - Replica consistency - This command blocks the current client until all the previous write commands are successfully transferred and acknowledged by at least the number of replicas you specify in the numreplicas argument.
+    - `TYPE` - Returns the data type of the value stored at a key.
+Returns "none" if the key does not exist.
+    - `XADD` - Adds an entry to a stream.
+Takes a key, an ID, and field-value pairs.
+    - `XRANGE` - Returns the stream entries with IDs matching the specified range.
+    - `XREAD` - Reads from one or more streams, with optional blocking behavior if no items are available.

 ## Prerequisites